About Us - Our Company

 "Eight Generations .... "

 In 2006 the company underwent a management buy-out with eighth generation Charles Anelay retaining a pivotal role as Chairman and Company Secretary.
 Fellow Board members are Managing Director Tony Townend, Technical Director Tim Donlon and Commercial Director Alan Bowers.
-Since the buy-out William Anelay has widened its project experience, significantly broadened its geographical spread to encompass all of the UK and almost trebled turnover to £23 million in 2012/13 whilst building on its reputation for award-winning quality construction and heritage craft skills.
+Since the buy-out William Anelay has widened its project experience, significantly broadened its geographical spread to encompass all of the UK and increased it's turnover to £32 million in 2013/14 whilst building on its reputation for award-winning quality construction and heritage craft skills.

 After obtaining a BSc in Architecture Planning Building and Environmental Studies and an MSc in Building Economics and Management and after several years gaining construction experience in London, Charles returned to Yorkshire in 1985 to commence working for William Anelay.
 Charles is passionate about the built heritage and is in a unique position in that he can draw on knowledge passed down through eight generations to understand the technical complexities and the challenges of producing top quality work that will stand the test of time.
 Charles has been a member of the Chartered Institute of Building since 1988, is a past Council Member of the Lead Contractors Association and is a guest lecturer for the Conservation Course at the Institute of Advanced Architectural Studies in York.
 He is a former committee member of the National Heritage Training Group and involved with the CIOB's Conservation Project Management Steering Group.